computational thinking computational thinking

 benefit from learning computing.

-Von Peter J. Denning, Matti Tedre, Pat Yongpradit im Text Misconceptions About Computer Science (2017) At heart, CT is inherently reductionist.
+Von Peter Denning, Matti Tedre, Pat Yongpradit im Text Misconceptions About Computer Science (2017) At heart, CT is inherently reductionist.
 Computational problems

 are tackled by reducing them to a set of discrete variables